 Visa, entry requirements and shore visits

 - You may need to arrange visas for your ports of call.
 Check with your cruise operator or holiday provider well in advance of your planned departure date.

-- Check your cruise ship's departure time before stepping ashore, as the ship will not wait for you if you come back late.
+- Check your cruise ship's departure time before stepping ashore.
+The ship will not wait for you if you come back late.
 You will be responsible for paying for airfares to catch up with the ship.

-- In some cases whilst you are enjoying your shore side experience, your passport may be held on board for local authorities to process.
+- In some cases while you are onshore, your passport may be held on board for local authorities to process.
 Take a copy of your passport with you.

-- While onshore, make sure that you use reputable tour operators recommended by your cruise line or by a certified travel agent.
+- Use reputable tour operators recommended by your cruise line or by a certified travel agent.
 The safety standards you might expect of transport and tour operators may not be of the same level as in Australia.
 If you have concerns about the local tour operator, consider alternative arrangements.